OpenHands vs Cursor (2026)

 Best for

-Developers who want AI assistance while actively writing code, with inline suggestions, multi-file edits, and an agent mode inside a VS Code-based IDE
+Developers who want AI assistance while actively writing and editing code inside a VS Code-based IDE at $20/month

 Capabilities